jayaram24/Termineter-Modified/INSTALL.md

 be installed with `python3 -m pip install -r requirements.txt`.

 ## How To Install Termineter

-No installation or modification is necessary.
+Termineter can be installed from the Python Package Index using pip.
+Simply run `sudo pip install termineter`.
 Start a command prompt, navigate to the termineter directory and use python to run termineter.